Elections in Canada: 2008 New Brunswick referendum

-2009 BC Single Transferable Vote referendum
+2009 BC Proportional Representation Vote referendum

-A referendum for the Single transferable vote (STV) system was held in British Columbia on May 12, 2009.
-The adoption of STV was defeated, with 39.09% of voters preferring STV over First Past The Post (FPTP).
+A referendum for the proportional representation (PR) system was held in British Columbia on May 12, 2009.
+The adoption of PR was defeated, with 61% of voters preferring First past the post (FPTP) over Proportional Representation.

 2015 federal election

 In the 2015 federal election, both of the main opposition parties (the federal Liberals and NDP) promised to implement electoral reform no later than the next scheduled election.
 The NDP has long supported Mixed Member Proportional, a hybrid system proposed by the Law Commission in which voters would cast two ballots (one for a riding representative and one for their preferred party, with member elected from a regional and open list).

 By comparison, the Liberals led by Justin Trudeau promised to review numerous electoral reform options through an "all party parliamentary committee" and to implement the changes in time for the next election.
 Trudeau promised to make the 2015 election "Canada's last first-past-the-post election".
-There are divisions within the Liberal Party over which alternative system would be better (some prefer a proportional voting system, while others want a single member constituency preferential model); however, the promise by the Liberals, who won a majority in the House of Commons, created expectations that some sort of change will be introduced.
+There are differences between the political parties over which alternative system would be better.

-The Liberal members of the special all-committee on electoral reform urged Prime Minister Justin Trudeau to break his promise to change Canada's voting system before the next federal election in 2019.
-That call for inaction came as opposition members of the committee pressured Trudeau to keep the commitment.
-In its final report, the government-minority committee recommended the government design a new proportional system and hold a national referendum to gauge Canadians' support.
+67% of Canadians voted in 2015 for parties that promised to replace the voting system.
+88% of experts brought forward by the Liberal government recommended a proportional representation voting system; 96% rejected Trudeau's preferred Instant-runoff voting system.
+On December 1, 2016, the all party Special Committee on Electoral Reform released its final report, recommending that the government design a system of proportional representation with a gallagher index score of 5 or less, and hold a national referendum with that system against the current system.
+The Liberal members of the all party special-committee urged Prime Minister Justin Trudeau to break his promise to change Canada's voting system.

-67% of Canadians voted in 2015 for parties that promised to replace the voting system with one that doesn't distort the vote as much as first past the post.
-88% of experts brought forward by the Liberal government recommending a proportional representation voting system, and 96% rejected Trudeau's preferred Instant-runoff voting system.
-Despite this, on February 1, 2017, the new Liberal Minister of Democratic Institutions, Karina Gould, announced that Trudeau instructed her that a change of voting system would no longer be in her mandate.
-She cited a lack of broad consensus among Canadians in favour of one particular type of electoral voting as the reason for the abandonment of the 2015 election promise.
+On February 1, 2017, the new Liberal Minister of Democratic Institutions, Karina Gould, announced that Trudeau instructed her that a change of voting system would no longer be in her mandate.
+She claimed a lack of broad consensus among Canadians in favour of one particular type of electoral voting and that the various political parties could not agree on a new system as reasons for the abandonment of the 2015 election promise.
+On May 31, 2017, the House of Commons officially rejected the final report of the all party special-committee by a vote of 146–159, with the Conservatives, NDP, BQ, and Greens voting to concur in the report, and the Liberals voting not to, notably, two Liberal MPs, Sean Casey and Nathaniel Erskine-Smith broke whip and voted to concur in the report.

 During the 2015 election campaign, the Liberal Party of Canada made a promise to implement a process to review the costs of campaign platforms in future elections.
 It was implemented within an omnibus bill passed in 2017, with responsibility assigned to the Parliamentary Budget Office.